Valeriu Sterian: Musical activity

 Valeriu Sterian started as a drummer during secondary school in the music band Copiii Florilor (Flower Children).
 His official debut was in 1973 at the Ballads' Spring Festival (Festivalul Primavara Baladelor) (where he received the Best Song Award for the single Nopți (Nights).
 At that time he was performing with Carmen Marin as Vali și Carmen.

 He played for many years within the Cenaclul Flacăra.
 In 1979 he founded a music band called Compania de Sunet (Sound Company), with which he toured all over the country and also in Bulgaria, Hungary, USSR, Poland, Norway, France, United Kingdom, and in the United States.

 In 1993 he founded a record company called B'Inișor ("Pretty well").
-He collaborated with other Romanian musicians, such as: Alexandru Andrieș, Nicu Alifantis, Doru Stănculescu, Mircea Bodolan, Maria Gheorghiu.
+He collaborated with other Romanian musicians, such as: Alexandru Andrieș, Nicu Alifantis, Doru Stănculescu, Maria Gheorghiu.

 Personal life

-He was a beautiful Romanian soul who fought for freedom and justice in Romania as well as an accomplished artist and musician.
-His commitment to freedom and social justice cannot ever be put in doubt.
+In 1999 he was involved in a road traffic accident on Gheorghe Magheru Avenue in Bucharest in which two people were killed.
+He was arrested on 4 October on suspicion of homicide and driving under the influence of alcohol.

+Within a month he was bailed and died of cancer the following year.